krvvs/gron/README.md

 -   Transparency for all team members to know what tasks everyone is working on.
 -   Establishing an asynchronous communication environment to reduce repetitive questions and inefficient communication.

 To achieve these goals, I attempted various forms of documentation and managed development tickets through a Kanban board.
+We primarily used [Figma](https://www.figma.com/design/gBdFiI1I7FQDFCxTqOSeqw/gr%C3%B6n-Design?m=auto&t=xHICsk74WETaFxkP-6), Notion, and Trello as collaboration tools.
-We primarily used [Figma]([https://www.figma.com/file/Yc8NMlYM3M3lqXAVfmn3Kg/gr%C3%B6n-Design?type=design&node-id=0%3A1&mode=design&t=dX9WrfwxV1y2jltE-1](https://www.figma.com/design/gBdFiI1I7FQDFCxTqOSeqw/gr%C3%B6n-Design?m=auto&t=xHICsk74WETaFxkP-6)), Notion, and Trello as collaboration tools.
+To achieve these goals, I attempted various forms of documentation and managed development tickets through a Kanban board.
+We primarily used [Figma](), Notion, and Trello as collaboration tools.
 To achieve these goals, I attempted various forms of documentation and managed development tickets through a Kanban board.
 We primarily used [Figma](), Notion, and Trello as collaboration tools.

 ### Sprint 2